Province of Fiume: History

-When the Armistice of Italy with the Allied was signed, on 8 September 1943, the former province of Fiume fell under Hitler's Germany (OZAK), and Carnaro and Fiume led one of Italy's highest death rates from Nazi death camps, fourth behind Gorizia, Florence, and Genoa.
-Amongst those arrested was Giovanni Palatucci, the Italian questore of Fiume, who saved the lives of thousands of Jews.
+Following the signing of the Armistice of Cassibile, on 8 September 1943, the province of Fiume was occupied by German troops during Operation Achse and became part of the Operational Zone of the Adriatic Littoral, although formally part of the Italian Social Republic.
+During the German occupation, the province of Fiume was the fourth in Italy (after Gorizia, Florence, and Genoa) by death rate from Nazi reprisals and deaths in concentration camps.
+Amongst those arrested was Giovanni Palatucci, the Italian questore (head of the police) of Fiume, who saved the lives of thousands of Jews.
 He also created a Committee comprising both Italians and Slavic partisans, as well as Jews, as an attempt to safeguard the independence of Fiume once Germany would have been defeated.
 He was deported to Dachau and died there in 1945.